Last Updated: December 28, 2021

 At ProPay, Inc. (“ProPay”), we respect your concerns about privacy.
-This Privacy Notice (“Notice”) relates to the collection of personal information from users of our websites (“Sites”) and mobile applications (“Apps”) in the course of our business activities.
+This Privacy Notice (“Notice”) relates to the collection of personal information from users of our websites (“Sites”) and web and mobile applications (“Apps”) in the course of our business activities.

 ProPay provides financial transaction products and services for commercial and non-commercial enterprises.
 Those products and services include payment processing and additional payment solution products and services, (collectively referred to as the “Services”).
 For our Customers, information about disclosures, transfers and other processing of personal information as part of the Services is set out in the documentation provided to them at or before onboarding.
 This Notice is a supplement, not a replacement, to that documentation and relates specifically to information we collect through our Sites and Apps.